 CRJ 6203 Seminar on Topics in Corrections Policy

-CRJ 6303 Seminar on Topics in Policing and Crime Control
+CRJ 6303 Seminar on Topics in Policing and Crime Prevention

 CRJ 6383 Capstone Course

-CRJ 6403 Seminar on Topics in Law, Society and Justice Policy
+CRJ 6403 Seminar on Topics in Law and Society

 CRJ 6951,3 Independent Study (1 or 3 SCH)

 CRJ 6961 Comprehensive Examination (1 SCH)